wtlin1228/blog/content/blog/0004-design-pattern-observer/index.md

 This is my notes for Chapter 2 of [Head First Design Pattern, 2nd Edition](https://learning.oreilly.com/library/view/head-first-design/9781492077992/).

-And where can this pattern be applied in my daily work.
+And where can this pattern be applied in my daily work?

-## What is Observer Pattern?
+## What is the Observer Pattern?

 The Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.